Gunnika/Reddit-Flair-Detector/README.md

 ### Exploratory Data Analysis
+Initial investigations of data included analysing the data distribution amongst classes wherein an imbalanced distribution was observed.
+The [R]eddiquette class had low data as compared to the other classes which can result in the minority class being treated as outlier and ignored.
+The reason for this imbalance was found to be discontinuation of the [R]eddiquette flair 7 months ago.
+The class was then dropped from the dataset

 ### Data Pre-Processing
+The Data pre-processing step involved cleaning the data for better representation and usability.
+The stop words were removed, words tokenized and coverted into lowercase.

 ### Building a Flair Detector

 ### Building a Flask Application
 ### Integrating WebApp and Trained Model
 ### Deploying as a Web Service